department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/c-123-aircraft.md

 ---
 <div class="va-introtext">

-If you flew on—or worked with—C-123 aircraft in Vietnam or other locations, you may have had contact with Agent Orange.
-The U.S. military used this toxic chemical to clear trees and plants during the Vietnam War.
-C-123 aircraft sprayed Agent Orange during the war, and the planes still had traces of the chemical in them afterward while they were being used, up until 1986.
+If you flew on—or worked with—C-123 aircrafts in Vietnam or other locations, you may have had contact with Agent Orange, a toxic chemical used to clear trees and plants during the Vietnam War.
+Traces of Agent Orange were found on C-123 aircrafts until 1986.
 Find out if you can get disability compensation or benefits for illnesses believed to be caused by contact with Agent Orange.

 </div>

 <div class="feature" markdown="1">

-### Can I get disability benefits from VA?
+### Am I eligible for VA disability benefits?

 <br>